12 Best Free CRM Software (2020 Update)

 This is important because a CRM system doesn’t just get popped into a workflow and “do its thing.”
 People need to work with and understand CRM in order to have tangible, positive benefits for their business.
 But ultimately, understanding how customer relationship management works will open up many new possibilities for your business.

-Taking time to make time
+Taking time to make time (and money)

 Let’s take a step back and approach the CRM question tangentially, using some good old fashioned dialectical reasoning: